You already know why you're stuck. The missing piece isn't insight — it's a system that moves you forward.

 Knowing the past doesn't automatically generate a future.
 That takes a different kind of thinking — forward, not backward.
 Specific, not reflective.
 A direction, not an explanation.

-Weekly.
-Short.
-One idea, one move.
 For people who know themselves well enough.
+One framework.
+Think forward, not backward.

 Subscribe to Forward Frame →